Jainism and Sikhism: History

 The principal belief of Sikhism is faith in Waheguruji — represented using the sacred symbol of ik onkar, the Universal God.
 Sikhism advocates the pursuit of salvation through disciplined, personal meditation on the name and message of God.
 A key distinctive feature of Sikhism is a non-anthropomorphic concept of God, to the extent that one can interpret God as the entire creation itself.

 The followers of Sikhism, or Sikhs, are ordained to follow the teachings of the ten Sikh Gurus, enshrined in the holy scripture the Guru Granth Sahib.
 While compiling the scripture, the fifth Sikh Guru, Guru Arjan Dev Ji incorporated not only the writings of the Sikh Gurus, but also included selected works of many devotees and saints from diverse socio-economic and religious backgrounds, who believed in the unity of God and denounced caste and superstition.
 The text was decreed by Guru Gobind Singh Ji, the tenth and last human guru, as the final guru of the Khalsa Panth.

 Sikhism's traditions and teachings are distinctively associated with the history, society and culture of the Punjab region, the traditional homeland of the Sikhs and the site of the Sikh Empire.
 Presently, a majority of the Sikhs live in Punjab, India, and until India's partition in 1947, one million of Sikhs had lived in what is now Pakistani Punjab.
 Besides Sikhi and Gurmat, Sikhism is also referred to as Aad-Matt (the primal counsel).

+Jain conversions to Sikhism

+Many Bhabra Jains were converted to Sikhism by the preacher Naria of Jahman village in Lahore district.